MelonKony/millmint/site/stories/2024-08-18-battleship.md

 Missiles fly farther, but they're limited and expensive.
 Jets strike more accurately, but they're easy to lose.

-The *Federal*-class battleship is the only such example in {{<link/vekllei>}}'s navy and is the flagship of its fleet.
+The [*Federal*](/federal-class/)-class battleship is the only such example in the {{<link/marine>}} and is the flagship of its fleet.
 It provides naval guns where they're needed, commissioned to assist in amphibious landings and shore operations.